Pranav-Zodes-44/KDAOverload/README.md

 # Riot-Stat-Fetcher
-Get specific stats based on certain Riot games from your account, only using your Account name, nothing more!
+Get specific stats based on certain Riot games from your account, only using your account/summoner name.

+Features added so far: Getting latest LoL Ranked Match info (Summoners, champion played, k/d/a)

 Currently using RiotWatcher API to assist with using the Riot API